LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/facebook-messenger.md

 ## Adding an agent manager user to display third party messages

-In order for messages sent directly from your Facebook Messenger inbox (via a Facebook page administrator or automated message) to appear in the agent workspace conversation thread, you will need to assign an Agent Manager user to whom the messages will be attributed.
+In order for messages sent directly from your Facebook Messenger inbox (via a Facebook page administrator or automated message) to appear in the agent workspace conversation thread, you will need to assign an agent manager user to whom the messages will be attributed.

 On the Facebook connector page, under **Add a Facebook external user**, simply select the Facebook External User profile you have just created and click **Done**.![](/img/facebook-messenger-3.png)